-Dogwood offers a variety of full semester fieldwork internships for occupational therapy students, dog trainers who want to learn more about animal assisted therapy and disability, and related healthcare and social service fields.
+Dogwood offers a variety fieldwork internships for occupational therapy students, dog trainers who want to learn more about animal assisted therapy and disability, and related healthcare and human service fields.
 We take community health, Level II Fieldwork, and research based project interns from local, national and international universities and dog training organizations.
-Secondary to our unique placement opportunities, the openings for interns may be competitive and we typically book out one to two years in advance.
-In many cases we take two interns at the same time.
+We do not accept short term (less than 12 weeks), level I fieldwork students, or job shadowing so we may preserve the privacy of our clients.
+Secondary to our unique placement opportunities, the openings for interns are competitive and we typically book out one to two years in advance.
+In some cases we take two interns at the same time.
 If you are already a professional or are not currently affiliated with an educational program, please see our POST PROFESSIONAL ROTATION page.

 While we accept "driven" or "strong" interns, we do not consider Dogwood to be an entry level facility.
 It can be overwhelming for entry level interns because we see all ages and abilities, including students with no disabilities in our after school programs.
 We see individuals and groups in clinical and community settings.
-The dogs in our practice participate in animal assisted therapy, but they are actually in training to become assistance dogs for permanent placement with people with disabilities through Assistance Dogs of the West.
 In order to work with the dogs, interns must also become familiar with our humane training methods and cues, animal observation and response to their needs, while juggling clients!
 It can be a lot to learn for anyone!
-Caseload and level of independence is unique to individual interns and our clients preference.
+Caseload and level of independence is unique to individual interns and our clients preference to work with them.

 Dress is casual professional.
 People may be cleaning a crate one minute and going into a professional meeting the next minute.
 Please be respectful and ensure that you can bend over, stoop, squat, perform YOGA/DOGA positions or demonstrate a somersault without showing cleavage or any torso skin- midriff or lower back.
 Tattoos and piercings are acceptable as long as they are not sexual, religious, political or perceived offensive by our clients or their families.

 Interested in applying for an internship?